-The Panasonic Lumix DMC-G85 (called Panasonic G80 in some regions) and the Panasonic Lumix DC-GH5 are two digital cameras that were revealed to the public, respectively, in September 2016 and January 2017.
+The Panasonic Lumix DMC-G85 (called Panasonic G80 in some regions) and the Panasonic Lumix DC-GH5 are two digital cameras that were officially introduced, respectively, in September 2016 and January 2017.
 Both the G85 and the GH5 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The G85 has a resolution of 15.8 megapixel, whereas the GH5 provides 20.2 MP.
+The G85 has a resolution of 15.8 megapixels, whereas the GH5 provides 20.2 MP.

 An illustration of the physical size and weight of the Panasonic G85 and the Panasonic GH5 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G85 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH5 is notably larger (20 percent) than the Panasonic G85.
 Moreover, the GH5 is substantially heavier (44 percent) than the G85.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.